Aug 20 Tentative Schedule

 - Harnesses.
 All cars with rollbars or roll cages shall use 5 point-or-greater harnesses or harnesses with ASM technology, with SFI ratings.
 OEM seatbelts are only allowed with the use of OEM seats (Highly not recommended)

-- Participants must self tech their vehicle in advance and send the completed form to info@Tunerbash.ca prior to tech deadline.
+- Participants must self tech their vehicle and send the completed form to info@Tunerbash.ca prior to tech deadline.
 Participants shall bring their car in the state they completed their self tech and as it will be driven on track.
 This includes the tires and pads they will use on track.
 All loose items should be out of the car, and helmet and any device that will be secured to the car during the event should be present and installed (camera mounts, etc.).
 Participants must be able to demonstrate if requested that any device that will be attached to the car (inside or out) is secured properly.
 Floor mats that are not pinned in must be removed, and glove boxes and storage areas must be emptied.
 If an item is not tied down, it should not be in the car.

 - If a participant knowingly has an issue with a car before or during the event, please inform the TougeBash staff as soon as possible.
 If participants are found to be knowingly tracking a car with a potentially dangerous issue, they will be asked to fix the issue before being allowed on track.